Patternslib/slides/README.md

 [Patternslib/slides](https://github.com/Patternslib/slides) is a minimal slideshows library.
 It is minimal for several reasons:

-* No dependencies on other javascript libraries.
+* no dependencies on other javascript libraries
-* No hardcoded styling: everything can be handled through CSS.
+* no hardcoded styling: everything is handled through CSS

 Even with its minimal design a number of interesting features are available:

 * navigating between slides using swipe gestures
 * multiple slideshows on a page
 * separate window with timer and presenter notes for the current clise
+* fullscreen mode

 # Markup structure